AI-Training-Projects/Streamlit_Data_Wrangler_and_Analyzer/Enhancements To Stock Data Wrangler and Analyzer.md

 # Enhancements To Stock Data Wrangler and Analyzer:

+TODO: Move the "Prepare Data" into a separate page in the Streamlit Sidebar.
+TODO: Add the "Analyze Data" into its own page in the Streamlit Sidebar.

 TODO: Change dropdown menus for selecting datatypes to an interactive iTables grid with "in-place menus".

 TODO: Make all grid displays the "full" width.